Laurel County reports first COVID-19 case

 "The Health Department is committed to protecting the health and wellness of its community," Hensley said.

 The Laurel County Health Department released the information in a press release on Facebook around 4 p.m.
 Tuesday afternoon.
-The released said the notice was intended to encourage caution in our community.
+The release said the notice was intended to encourage caution in our community.

 Eighty percent of the population will develop only mild symptoms, according to the release.
-There are. however, specific populations that are at a higher risk of this illness.
-These include adults over 60 and people with serious health conditions such as diabetes, lung, heart disease, among others.
+There are, however, specific populations that are at a higher risk of this illness.
+These include adults over 60 and people with serious health conditions such as diabetes, lung disease and heart disease, among others.

 "We strongly encourage individuals within these high-risk populations and their loved ones and caretakers follow the preventive measures outlined by CDC and DPH," the release said.